Mawryngkhang trek – A trek to the legendary King of Stones in Wahkhen village of Meghalaya.

 Rain can make stones slippery so be firm footed.

 Soon we found ourselves walking alongside the moutain ridge.
-The bamboo bridge is supported by bamboo sticks which take support of the mountains.
+The bamboo bridge is supported by bamboo sticks which take the support of the mountains.

 Deep gorge underneath.